SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   or to perform other postprocessing on a result before returning it.

 - term `static func buildLimitedAvailability(_ component: Component) -> Component`:
-  Builds a partial result that erases type information for outside a compiler-control statement that performs an availability check.
+  Builds a partial result that erases type information.
+  You can implement this method to prevent type information from propagating outside a compiler-control statement that performs an availability check.

 For example, the code below defines a simple result builder